Metabolic flux analysis: Isotope labeling experiments

 Simplified workflow of an example isotope labeling experiment.
 The black circle in the glucose tracer represents a labeled carbon atom, while the blue atoms represent an unlabeled carbon atom.

 Isotope labeling experiments are optimal for gathering experimental data necessary for MFA.
 Because fluxes determine the isotopic labeling patterns of intracellular metabolites, measuring these patterns allows for inference of fluxes.
 The first step in the workflow of isotope labeling experiments is cell culture on labeled substrates.
 A substrate such as glucose is labeled by isotope(s), most often ^{13}C, and is introduced into the culture medium.
 The medium also typically contains vitamins and essential amino acids to facilitate cells' growth.
 The labeled substrate is then metabolized by the cells, leading to the incorporation of the ^{13}C tracer in other intracellular metabolites.
 After the cells reach steady-state physiology (i.e., constant metabolite concentrations in culture), cells are then lysed to extract metabolites.
 For mammalian cells, extraction involves quenching of cells using methanol to stop their cellular metabolism and subsequent extraction of metabolites using methanol and water extraction.
 Concentrations of metabolites and labeled isotope in metabolites of the extracts are measured by instruments like liquid chromatography-mass spectrometry or NMR, which also provide information on the position and number of labeled atoms on the metabolites.
-This data are necessary for gaining insight into the dynamics of intracellular metabolism and metabolite turnover rates to infer metabolic flux.
+These data are necessary for gaining insight into the dynamics of intracellular metabolism and metabolite turnover rates to infer metabolic flux.